Bug report #20601

 I'm not clear either, but what's the alternative?

-#12 Updated by Jürgen Fischer almost 6 years ago
+#12 Updated by Jürgen Fischer about 6 years ago

 Alessandro Pasotti wrote: